How to Define and Improve Employee Engagement

 Employee engagement has become the holy grail of the business world.
 It promises a boost in productivity, higher innovation, increased retention, and a better reputation for your organization.
-But there are so many facets to tracking employee engagement and employee engagement strategies, that it can be hard to know where to start.
+But it can be hard to know how to improve employee engagement, or even where to start since it has so many facets.
+This article will cover how to improve employee engagement strategies at every step of the journey, from tips on hiring to finding insights in exit interviews.

 While there are many definitions of employee engagement, the polling company Gallup has been tracking employee engagement in the U.S. since 2000.
 Their survey divides employees into three categories: